micmankos/card_deck/README.md

   # do something
 ```
 ## Build
-We discuss how to package and push this code to PyPI.
+This example discusses how to package and push this code to PyPI.

 Do note that, as this is a sample project, we use PyPI's testing server.
 From [here](https://packaging.python.org/guides/using-testpypi/):
 ```
 TestPyPI is a separate instance of the Python Package Index (PyPI) that allows you to try out the distribution tools and process without worrying about affecting the real index.
 ```